sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 CAP: _Consistency, Availability, Partition_

-The CAP Theorem for distributed computing system was published by [Eric Brewer][10].
+The CAP Theorem for a distributed computing system was published by [Eric Brewer][10].
 This [theorem][11] is used as deciding tool for most modern distributed computing systems with high volume of traffic over the world.